Privacy and terms

 This policy was last updated on 8 March 2021.

-Unless otherwise stated, all content on the site is © The Wellcome Trust and is licensed under Creative Commons Attribution 2.0 UK.
+Unless otherwise stated, content on the Wellcome website is © The Wellcome Trust and is licensed under a Creative Commons Attribution 4.0 International (CC-BY 4.0) licence.